 - Previously filled outside slopes designated to receive additional waste shall be surveyed and marked in the field to ensure that at least a two foot compacted thick waste layer is available prior to disturbance, and - All slopes shall not exceed 3(h):1(v) at any time during waste filling, after application of cover soils, and final closure.
 All slopes shall conform to the design dimensions, slopes, and elevations shown on the Operations Drawings.

 L.7.b First Layer of Waste

-Since the first layer of waste has been placed over the entire landfill footprint of Phase I and there is not a synthetic bottom liner system to protect, this section does not apply.
-"Not Applicable" has been noted on the application form.
+The first layer of waste has been placed over the entire landfill footprint for Phase I. This section does not apply to Phase I.